ncd23/databases/syllabus.md

 * You must not plagiarize.
 You are allowed to use code you find online.
 I have learned a great deal myself by finding online examples and incorporating them into my work.
 However, this is a gray area, and the discretion is mine, as to what enters into the realm of plagiarism.
 Please indicate your online sources in the comments to your program, and be able to explain what is going on in any snippet of code you borrow.
 This alone should be sufficient to avoid any issues.

 ## Grading and Homework

 Assignments will be due at the beginning of the following class.
 Homework must be fully-working.
 Assignments will be scored in the following manner: ⅓ credit is given for functionality, ⅓ credit is given for solving the problem outlined in the assignment, and another ⅓ credit applies for presentation (design) when applicable.
 Some assignments will have no real points for presentation, these assignments will require you submit a text file as your answer.
-These will split credit ½ for functioning, ½ for solving.
+These will split credit ½ for functioning, ½ for solutions.

 Make sure your homework runs.
 I cannot stress this enough.
 After all, this is a class about computer programming and successful compilation is the fundamental quality of good code.